 This area of the forecast captures all costs associated with benefits and retirement costs.
-This is the fastest growing expense category of the forecast, growing at a rate of 5.9%.
+This is the fastest growing expense category of the forecast, growing at a rate of 4.6%.
+Each area in this section was decreased due to the reduction of the 36 FTEs starting in FY24.